ThorPandit/CMW500_Remote_CableLoss-Measurment/README.md

 RF2COM: Used as the signal input port for measuring the RF signal after passing through the cable.
 Cable: Connects RF1COM to RF2COM for loss measurement.
 Goal: Measure the signal attenuation (loss) introduced by the cable by comparing transmitted and received signal levels.

+Process:-
+1. Input the frequecny range using config.json file.
+2. Enter the power level & attaentuation.
+3. This will test the cable loss on the given frequency inputs.
+4. A CSV will be created and a graph will be generated.
+5. Final CSV and Graph will be used.

+   If you have any issue can contact me on: **shubham.kumar.bhardwaj@gmail.com** Please mark subject as: **GITHUB Issue: CMW500_Remote_CableLoss-Measurment**